0xspade/Sensitive-File-Explorer/README.md

 * it will ask a bot name
 * Next, it will ask for bot username
 * after setting up bot name and username.
 BotFather will give you the api token of your bot and make sure to read the message carefully.
+* Go to sensitive.py file, line `47` and paste the api token
+* In line `48` just find a way on how to discover your own telegram id.

 _Note: i forgot on how to discover your telegram profile ID. maybe google can answer that :)_